szstonelee/gointernal/schedule.md

 e.g. 2

-We create 10 Go routines, and GOMAXPROCS = 5.
+We create 8 Go routines, and GOMAXPROCS = 4.

-Go runtime may create five threads, each thread may have a task queue with 2 Go rouitnes in each queue.
+Go runtime may create four threads, each thread run each core with a task queue of length 2.

 e.g. 3

 In the above example, one Go routine call read() from disk.
+Go runtime will move out the thread with the Go routine which calls read().

+There could be two strategies for scheduling.

+First:

-Go runtime will create a new thread for the read() Go routine.
-The number of threads is 6, but it meets the requirement of GOMAXPROCS, which is 5 because the created thread is blocked for read() and is not running.
+A new thread could be created to replace the move-out thread for the left Go routines in the LRQ.
+This time, the thread number is 5, but it meets GOMAXPROCS = 4 because the move-out thread is blocked, not running.

+Second:

+The other goroutine in the same LRQ can be moved to another LRQ and be executed by another thread for the LRQ.
+The number of thread is 4 in this case.

 e.g. 4

 From e.g. 2, a Go routine call sleep().
 No more thread will be created.
-The sleep() routine will be marked or may be moved to another queue for the same thread.
-If the thread has chance to call Go runtime sys call, the runtime will check the timer event.
+The sleep() Go routine will be moved to a special queue which is for the timer event and be taken care by the Go runtime.
+If there is a chance to call into Go, the runtime will check the timer event.
 If the event is coming, the runtime will resume the sleeping task.

 But the Golang timer is not the same as the kernel timer.
 For kernel timer, because it is based on hardware and Linux is preemptive, each thread will have a chance to run or be checked.
-For Go timer, if the thread can not call into the runtime, which is invoked by any Go system call, the timer event will be ignored.
+For Go timer, if no chance to call into the runtime, which is invoked by any Go system call, the timer event will be ignored.
 So Go routines are co-operative, similiar to Python aysc framework.

 ## Test Environment for Go 1.12.9